tomliptrot/simpute/README.md

 ## Example

-The most basic use case is to impute anymissing value in a dataframe using the `impute` function
+The most basic use case is to impute any missing value in a dataframe using the `impute` function.
+This is done using the median for continous data and the mode for categorical data.

 ``` r
 library(simpute)